-Arbolus raises $6M from Fuel Ventures and Plug&Play to apply ML to expert knowledge – TechCrunch
+Arbolus raises $6M from Fuel Ventures and Plug and Play to apply ML to expert knowledge – TechCrunch

 Sam Glasswell, CEO and co-founder of Arbolus, said in a statement: “Having the right information gives you a competitive edge but the typical means of engaging with experts through one-hour calls alone is failing to deliver value.
 These interviews are usually held by a single department and their findings end up lost in PowerPoint presentations or reports.
 Therefore, companies are only building up a short-term view.
 We are bringing innovation to the ways companies are working with external experts by using groundbreaking technology to, not just build expertise within organizations, but deliver it in ways that are digestible, searchable and, most importantly, usable for the months and years ahead across different departments.”

-Mark Pearson, Managing Partner from Fuel Ventures added: “Arbolus have done amazing things in its first 24 months and it’s a testament to the entrepreneurial ambition of Sam and Will backed up by their experience of helping to scale a $1bn company in their former lives.”
+Mark Pearson, managing partner from Fuel Ventures, added: “Arbolus have done amazing things in its first 24 months and it’s a testament to the entrepreneurial ambition of Sam and Will backed up by their experience of helping to scale a $1 billion company in their former lives.”

 Arbolus says it is working with more than 80 customers, including Big Four firms such as KPMG, and startups like UiPath.